Pope John XIII

-Pope John XIII (Ioannes XIII; ca. 930 – 6 September 972) was the bishop of Rome and ruler of the Papal States from 1 October 965 to his death.
+Pope John XIII (Ioannes XIII; c.
+930 – 6 September 972) was the bishop of Rome and ruler of the Papal States from 1 October 965 to his death.
 His pontificate was caught up in the continuing conflict between the Holy Roman emperor, Otto I, and the Roman nobility.
 After long and arduous negotiations, he succeeded in arranging a Byzantine marriage for Otto II, in an effort to legitimize the Ottonian claim to imperial dignity.
 He also established church hierarchy in Poland and Bohemia.

 Family and early career

-Born in Rome, John was the son of another John, who was a bishop.
-It has been conjectured that his father was the Roman noble John Crescentius, a member of the Crescentii family who had married into the family of Count Theophylact I of Tusculum.
-If so, his father had previously been a duke, and possibly even appointed consul, prior to his ordination as bishop.
-Consequently, John was probably the brother of Crescentius the Elder (the patricius romanorum), as well as Stephania, lady of Palestrina (who married Count Benedict, rector of the Sabina) and Marozia, who married Count Gregory I of Tusculum.
+John XIII was born in Rome to a man named John, who was a bishop.
+Older historiography incorrectly identified his father with Duke John Crescentius, a member of the Crescentii family, and consequently portrayed John XIII as a member of the family himself and brother of Crescentius I the Elder.
+This identification is not supported by contemporary evidence.
+John XIII was instead connected to the Crescentii through marriage: in 967, his nephew Benedict married Theodoranda, daughter of Crescentius "of the Marble Horse", a prominent Roman nobleman and likely brother of Duke John Crescentius.
+The marriage established a relationship by affinity between John XIII's family and the powerful Crescentii, who had supported the pope during his return to Rome.
+Following the death of Theodoranda, Benedict (who was later made count of Sabina by John XIII) married Senatrix Stephania, sister of Crescentius the Elder and Marozia II, mother of Gregory I of Tusculum.

 Brought up at the Lateran Palace, he was a member of the schola cantorum, and his career during that time saw him pass through a number of positions, including that of Ostiarius, Reader, Exorcist and Acolyte before reaching the ranks of Subdeacon and then Deacon.
 After leaving the schola, he took an active part in papal administration, serving in the Chancery of Apostolic Briefs under popes John XII and Leo VIII.
 He also served as Librarian of the Holy Apostolic See in 961.
 At some point he was appointed as the bishop of Narni, as which he participated in the Synod of Rome (963) which deposed Pope John XII, as well as the Synod of Rome (964) which saw his restoration.